-However, two other studies (Schwepker and Schultz, 2015; Westbrook and Peterson, 2022) reported that servant leadership has a direct relationship with a salesperson's performance.
-Since the results of the five studies that have included both servant leadership and performance are uncertain concerning the association between performance and servant leadership, more research is needed to understand this relationship.
+However, two other studies (Schwepker and Schultz, 2015; Westbrook and Peterson, 2022) reported that servant leadership has a direct relationship with salesperson's performance.
+Since the results of the five studies that have included both servant leadership and performance are inconclusive regarding the relationship between the two variables, additional research is needed to understand this relationship.